neuralmagic/sparseml/tests/integrations/README.md

     - `target_mean`: Mean value of the named metric
     - `target_std`: Acceptable range of deviation from the target mean for the named metric
 - Export
-    - target_model: zoo stub for a model to test the onnx model produced by the run against
+    - `target_model`: zoo stub for a model to test the onnx model produced by the run against